Who Is the Thomasville church of Christ?

 Since Jesus “purchased with His own blood” the church, He alone has authority as the head of the church (Matthew 28:18; Acts 20:28; Ephesians 1:22–23).
 The church follows Christ who sent the Holy Spirit to guide His apostles into all truth as the apostles and prophets have written the New Testament Scriptures (John 16:12–13; 2 Peter 1:20–21).
 The church is devoted to following the apostles' teaching as apostolic writers wrote Scripture moved by the Holy Spirit (Acts 2:42; Ephesians 3:3–5; 2 Peter 1:20–21).
 Therefore, the church follows the Bible as the complete guide for every doctrine and good work (2 Timothy 3:16–17).
 The Bible teaches that each congregation is independent and self-governed.
 The churches of Christ are led by a plurality of men called elders who oversee and pastor a congregation (Acts 20:17, 28; 1 Timothy 3:1–7; 1 Peter 5:1–4).
 Deacons and ministers also serve under their leadership (1 Timothy 3:8–13; 4:6–16).

-God seeks true worshipers to worship Him in spirit and truth (John 4:23–24).
+God seeks true worshipers to worship Him in spirit and truth as Jesus changed worship (John 4:23–24).
 By Christ, worship has changed.
 Now, all Christians are priests serving in God's spiritual temple, the church, and offering spiritual sacrifices of good deeds (Ephesians 2:19–22; Hebrews 13:15–16; 1 Peter 2:5).
 In addition to everyday worship, the churches of Christ meet every first day of the week when Jesus resurrected from the dead (Acts 20:7).
 The church assembles to partake of the Lord's Supper in communion with Christ (1 Corinthians 10:16; 11:23–26).
 The whole congregation gathers to hear the preaching of God’s Word (1 Corinthians 14).
 When the church comes together, we worship with congregational singing focused on words from their hearts (1 Corinthians 14:15; Ephesians 5:19; Colossians 3:16).
 We pray with thanksgiving to God as their prayers comprised an essential part of their worship, both public and private (1 Corinthians 14:15–17).
 We also give to further the mission of making disciples and relieve other Christians on the first day of the week (1 Corinthians 16:1–2).